noepozzan/small-peptide-pipeline/README.md

 But before you start, you have to get the configuration right.
 As you see above, this workflow needs 2 profiles:
-	<profile of your choice>:  where you provide the paths to the files and parameters for the tools included in the workflow
+- `<profile of your choice>`:  where you provide the paths to the files and parameters for the tools included in the workflow
-	<profile that fits your work environment>: where you detail the memory and the CPUs of your system
+- `<profile that fits your work environment>`: where you detail the memory and the CPUs of your system

-1. You have the choice of running the workflow in different configurations: (substitute one of the below options for the `<profile of choice>` above)
+1. You have the choice of running the workflow in different configurations:
+(substitute one of the below options for the `<profile of choice>` above)

-    - full: to run the full pipeline (this is computationally quite heavy and should be done in cluster environment)
+- `full`: to run the full pipeline (this is computationally quite heavy and should be done in a cluster environment)
-    - test: to only run the test pipeline with small files
+- `test`: to only run the test pipeline with small files
-    - qc: to only run the quality control part of the pipeline
+- `qc`: to only run the quality control part of the pipeline
-    - prepare: to prepare the reads
+- `prepare`: to prepare the reads
-    - ribotish: to only run [Ribo-TISH][ribotish]
+- `ribotish`: to only run [Ribo-TISH][ribotish]
-    - proteomics: to quantify your proteomics files
+- `proteomics`: to quantify your proteomics files

 While this looks quite straightforward up to this point, make sure to provide the right files for each of the run modes.
 These files have to be provided, as follows: